-Best Beaches On The First Coast
+Best beaches on Florida’s First Coast

 Ponte Vedra Beach

-Other First Coast Attractions
+Other attractions on Florida’s First Coast

 And off the coast is Anastasia Island, where you can visit St. Augustine Lighthouse and have 360-degree views of the island and surrounding ocean.
 The island also offers Spanish and French cuisine, lots of seafood options, and spicy Minorcan clam chowder!

 Amelia Island further north is a beautiful nature destination, especially for bird watching.
 There’s also Little Talbot Island State Park with endless ocean fronts and a lovely kayak tour through the myriad waterways of marshes straight to the Atlantic Ocean.

-Then there’s the Green Cove Springs near Jacksonville, which have drawn relaxation seekers for centuries.
+Then there’s the Green Cove Springs near Jacksonville, which has drawn relaxation seekers for centuries.
 The waters stay at a soothing 78 degrees Fahrenheit (25.6 degrees Celsius) and fill a municipal pool nearby for a calming and peaceful natural bath.